ryanallen/words-of-my-perfect-teacher/README.md

 - Run-in labels and inline lists are all made headings, so every section appears in the contents.
 - Illustrations are hand-copied from the original woodblock prints by [Ryan Allen](https://github.com/ryanallen).
 - Paragraphs use a blank line between them rather than a first-line indent, as is standard for screen reading.
+- Horizontal rules mark soft section breaks&mdash;transitions more significant than a paragraph but without a heading.

 Found an error?
 [Open an issue](https://github.com/ryanallen/words-of-my-perfect-teacher/issues) or [submit a pull request](https://github.com/ryanallen/words-of-my-perfect-teacher/pulls).